-Biofuels are transportation fuels such as ethanol and biodiesel that are made from biomass materials.
-These fuels are usually blended with petroleum fuels (gasoline and diesel fuel), but they can also be used on their own.
+Biofuels are transportation fuels such as ethanol and biomass-based diesel fuel that are made from biomass materials.
+These fuels are usually blended with petroleum fuels (gasoline and distillate/diesel fuel and heating oil), but they can also be used on their own.
 Using ethanol or biodiesel reduces the consumption of gasoline and diesel fuel made from crude oil, which can reduce the amount of crude oil imported from other countries.
 Ethanol and biodiesel are also cleaner-burning fuels than pure gasoline and diesel fuel.

 What is ethanol?

 Ethanol is an alcohol fuel made from the sugars found in grains such as corn, sorghum, and barley.

 Other sources of sugars to produce ethanol include

 - Sugar cane

 Most of the fuel ethanol used in the United States is distilled from corn.
 Scientists are working on ways to make ethanol from all parts of plants and trees rather than just grain and are experimenting with fast-growing woody crops such as poplar and willow trees and switchgrass to see if they can be used to produce ethanol.